This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 Aglianico del Vulture, Le Ralle 2019

-Made from the aglianico grape, which, grown on these volcanic southern slopes, develops a perfumed nose of fig and black-cherry fruit, black pepper, tobacco and violets.
-A lovely medium-bodied wine with firm tannins and a long finish.
+Aglianico is one of southern Italy's leading red grapes, and when grown on volcanic soil, as here, can achieve fantastic quality and complexity. this Basilicata gem has a perfumed nose of fig and black-cherry fruit, black pepper, tobacco and violets.
+A lovely medium-bodied red with firm tannins and a long finish.

 - Red Wine

 - Now to 2025

 - 13% Alcohol